I think it can. Obviously not always, but I wonder what the percentage is.

 Maybe my past has influenced me and shaped me into the submissive woman that I am, but rather than that being as a result of negative feelings toward myself I feel that if anything I am just trying to find things that have been previously missing from my life.
 I do wonder if I identify as a little because my childhood was quite traumatic and I want to regain those missing years.
 But I don't know.

 All I know is that I love him as a man, as my husband and as my Daddy Dom and I am happier now than I ever thought possible.
-That's all that matters to me I am finally enjoying life!
+That's all that matters to me smile I am finally enjoying life!

 Quote by daddysweetheart